 |Marking scheme||250 marks each for Paper I- Paper VII and 275 marks for Interview|

 |Language used in question papers||Hindi and English|

 The final merit list will be prepared on the basis of marks obtained in the main examination and personality test.
 Candidates will be allotted to the various Services according to their merit and preferences.
-The final merit list will be out in the month of May 2020.
-Marks scored in Preliminary examination will be excluded while preparing the Final Merit List.
+The IAS final merit list will be out in the month of May 2021.
+Marks scored in the Preliminary examination will be excluded while preparing the Final Merit List.

 *The article might have information for the previous academic years, please refer the official website of the exam.